-- 1. If the transmitter is installed in a control loop, secure the loop. - 2.
-Remove power from the transmitter. - 3.
-Loosen the upper door screw and open the top electronics compartment of the transmitter housing.
+1. If the transmitter is installed in a control loop, secure the loop.

+- 2. Remove power from the transmitter. - 3.
+Remove the cover on the electronics compartment of the transmitter housing.
+If the cover has a cover jam screw, loosen it before removing the cover.

-See Powering the transmitter for details on the covers.
+See Cover jam screw for details on the cover jam screw.